 Curriculum: To be eligible for credit toward the certificate, a course 1) must be taught in a CAS department or program, 2) must engage in critical inquiry through the lens of the arts and humanities (for example, courses in the practice of physical science would be precluded), 3) must significantly address intersections of media, art, culture, and technology, 4) must be open to enrollment by students outside the listing department/

-program, 5) cannot be a required course for a departmental degree.
+program.
 Courses are approved as eligible by the MACT executive committee.
 Any faculty member may request a course be listed as MACT eligible by submitting a syllabus and written request no later than one month before enrollment opens for the term.
 More information, and an archive of MACT-eligible courses with titles, instructors, and descriptions is maintained on the MACT website: http://mact.stonybrook.edu/

 MACT relies largely on "topics" courses that affiliate faculty offer on changing subjects close to their current research.
 Therefore, a list of eligible courses is updated each term.
 Courses may have their own pre-requisites, and are open to MACT students by permission of the instructor.

-Eligible Courses:

-Fall 2016: ARH 541, ARH 549, ARH 552, (CLT/CST 609 Tan), MUS 555

-Spring 2016: ARH 546, ARH 549, ARH 552, ARH 550, EGL 555, MUS 536, MUS 555, WRT 617

-Fall 2015: ARH 549, ARH 551,MUS 536

-Spring 2015: ARH 546, ARH 552, EGL 608, CLT/CST 609 (August), CLT/CST 609 (Gaboury), MUS 541, MUS 555

 Faculty of Art History and Criticism Professors